-V. Conclusions and Suggestions for Future Research
+VI.
+Conclusions and Suggestions for Future Research

-In this paper I have tried to analyze some basic issues related to corporate governance systems in East Asia.
-The three-fold division of corporate governance systems presented in this paper seems appropriate.
-In particular, the FBS structure has played an important role in the initial phase of capital accumulation in the East Asian countries.
+In this paper I have tried to analyze some basic conceptual and theoretical issues related to corporate governance.
+Concretly, this was done by studying the historical development of corporate governance systems in East Asia, and their vulnerability to financial crisis.
+The three-fold division of corporate governance systems presented in this paper seems appropriate from the perspective of a realist approach to the nature of the corporation and its governance.
+On this view, the "historic mission" of the corporation as site of capital accumulation may require different types of governance structures under different historical conditions.
+In particular, in the East Asian context, the FBS structure has played an important role in the initial phase of capital accumulation in the East Asian countries.
 Indeed, its prevalence in Asian economies at all levels of development makes FBS almost a paradigmatic feature of corporate organization and governance in Asia.
 Complex questions, however, arise with regards to how appropriate this system is currently in both Northeast and Southeast Asia.
 At present, one proposal is that it should be replaced by BLS.
 For instance, the new bank-based governance could be modeled after either the Japanese or the German type of corporate governance.
 For this to happen, however, bank restructuring and recapitalization and an improvement of prudential regulation, accountability and transparency will be essential.
 A competing proposal is that the transition should be towards an EMS type of corporate governance.
 It should be recognized that the problems here are even more formidable.
 The thinness of both bond and equity markets is one problem.
 In addition, there are the usual problems of lack of adequate regulatory structures, transparency and accountability.
-The proposal for self-monitoring by Stock Exchange of Thailand (SET) is an example of how difficult it is to have an EMS type of governance in Southeast Asia.
+The proposal for selfmonitoring by Stock Exchange of Thailand (SET) is an example of how difficult it is to have an EMS type of governance in Southeast Asia.
 In particular, the limited expertise and other institutional resources make the implementation of such proposals (which really should be self-enforcing) problematic.
 Still, future empirical work should focus on the appropriateness of each one of these structures using whatever systematic quantitative and institutional information is available.